oguzakkaya/java-se-course/README.md

 # Java SE Programming Course

-This repository contains comprehensive materials and practical exercises for the Java Standard Edition (SE) Programming course.
-The course is designed to take you from basic Java concepts to advanced programming techniques.
+This repository contains comprehensive materials and practical exercises for Java Programming, covering basic to advanced topics including Spring Boot, Microservices, and DevOps.

 ## 🎯 Course Overview

-A structured learning path to master Java SE programming, covering both fundamental and advanced topics through practical examples.
+A structured learning path to master Java programming, from core concepts to enterprise-level applications.

 ## 📚 Course Content